Powerlearnproject/se-assignment-2-introduction-to-software-engineering-eodenyire/README.md

 Questions:
 Define Software Engineering:

+Software engineering is a systematic approach to the development, operation, and maintenance of software systems.
+It encompasses various disciplines such as requirements analysis, design, coding, testing, and maintenance.
+Software engineering aims to produce high-quality software that meets user needs, is maintainable, scalable, and reliable.
+It involves applying engineering principles, methodologies, and best practices to software development processes.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):